glasgowphp/site-content/page/becomeaspeaker.md

 ### Speaker package

-We want to reward the time you put into preparing the talk/session and we have prepared a small giftbag for our speakers.
-You can expect a GlasgowPHP t-shirt as well as a bottle of either foreign or locally sourced alcohol (let us know if you prefere non-alcoholic option).
+We want to reward the time you put into preparing the talk/session.
+That's why we have a small giftbag for our speakers.
+You can expect a GlasgowPHP t-shirt as well as a bottle of either foreign or locally sourced alcoholic beverage (let us know if you prefere non-alcoholic option).

 {form}